jamierocks/jamierocks.github.io_old/about.md

 ## Experience with Minecraft Forge
 ** This section was made as per the request of @TBotV63 **

-After a long hiatus from using Forge, I have once more made an appearance (although in the form of private mods) in the client modding world.
+After a long hiatus from using Forge, I have once more made an appearance (although privately) in the client modding world.
 Currently I am working on a combat mod, an ee2-clone and a super-secret mod.

 ## My knowledge